eremedia/Google-Analyticator/readme.txt

 Google Analyticator Has the Following Features:

-- Standard Google Analytics tracking support
+- Supports standard Google Analytics tracking
+- **NEW!** Includes an admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches
-- Provides a widget that can be used to display visitor stat information on the front-end
+- Includes a widget that can be used to display visitor stat information on the front-end
-- External link tracking of all links on the page, including links not managed by WordPress
+- Supports outbound link tracking of all links on the page, including links not managed by WordPress
-- Download link tracking
+- Supports download link tracking
-- **NEW!** Support for event tracking with outbound links / downloads instead of the old pageview tracking method
+- Supports event tracking with outbound links / downloads instead of the old pageview tracking method
-- Support for hiding Administrator visits without affecting Google Analytics' site overlay feature
+- Allows hiding of Administrator visits without affecting Google Analytics' site overlay feature
-- Support for any advanced tracking code Google provides
+- Supports any advanced tracking code Google provides
-- Easily installable only requiring the user knows their UID
+- Installs easily - unlike other plugins, the user doesn't even have to know their Analytics UID
-- Allows code to be placed in the footer to ensure faster load times
+- Allows tracking code to be placed in the footer to ensure faster load times
-- Complete control over options; disable any feature if needed
+- Provides complete control over options; disable any feature if needed
+- **NEW!** Support localization - get the settings page in your language of choice

 For more information, visit the [Google Analyticator plugin page](http://plugins.spiralwebconsulting.com/analyticator.html).